 Fully Jarvis Standing Desk Review

 An exclusive private-label desk offered only through a single ergonomics products retailer, Fully, the Jarvis is built on a commodity base frame made by Jiecang of China (see our separate lab test review of the Jiecang base).
 A minor modification of a heavier foot distinguishes it slightly from direct competitor UpLift Desk.
 Fully offers many choices for its desktops, including very cheap Chinese-made options and very pricey American-made alternatives.
 The standalone Jarvis base gets high review marks on Amazon from DIYers who use their own tabletops.
 Compares favorably against other Chinese-sourced bases like Uplift, S2S and Conset.
 But for slightly more you can get an American-made base if not an entirely made-in-America desk from makers like iMovR.

-7 Years on frame, electronics, and moving parts. no warranty on desktop.
+15 years on frame, electronics, and moving parts.
+5 years on desktops.

 Electric, offered in both 2-segment and 3-segment versions.
 Offered in both 2-leg and 3-leg versions, as well as a crank version.